What is Sold Short?

 What’s the general process like?

-I try to respond to every pitch I get—whether to say yes or no or to follow up with some additional clarifying questions if the subject seems promising—but sometimes I can’t.
-If you want to follow up with me because you think I’ve missed your pitch, please do.
+I aspire to respond to every pitch I get—whether to say yes or no or to follow up with clarifying questions—but my inbox tends to get quite full, and things slip by me.
+If you want to follow up because you think I’ve missed your pitch, please do.
 If it’s taking too long and you want to pitch elsewhere, please do.

-Once a pitch is accepted, we’ll agree on a rate, word count, and timeline to file.
+If a pitch is accepted, we’ll agree on a rate, word count, and deadline to file.
 I’m available to talk through or troubleshoot the piece during the reporting and writing process, so don’t feel like you have to work it all out in a vacuum.

 Once you file, I try to be as transparent as possible about my editing timeline.
 If I am working on a few other pieces before I can get to yours, I will tell you that and include a window when I expect to have your edits back to you.
 In general, I think open communication is a good thing and helps us both respect each other’s time.
 Rinse and repeat until we’re done with the draft, and then I’ll let you know when it’s scheduled to run.